LanceHuang245/Zephyr/README.md

   </a>
 </p>

-> **Temporary Notice**
->
-> The backend of Zephyr is under development and may randomly experience service unavailability.
-Please consider using it with caution.

 # Zephyr

 A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API, Qweather API and the search functionality is provided by the OpenStreetMap API.